Guides • Accept Payments

 From an implementation perspective, the Payment request instance works with the following components:

-1. Server-side: create an order and get token, using the Merchant API: Create an order endpoint.
+1. Server-side: expose an endpoint that creates an order using the Merchant API: Create an order API.

 3. Endpoint for webhooks: optionally, you can set up an endpoint which receives webhook events from the Merchant API to track the payment lifecycle.
 For more information, see: Use webhooks to keep track of the payment lifecycle.